LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Introduction

-\ak{We focus on solidarity as a particularly demanding test case for such an approach.} While frequently invoked in political discourse, solidarity has often been treated as a symbolic notion rather than an operational concept \citep{kozlowska2024solidarity}, which has limited large-scale empirical research.
-To address this gap, we approach solidarity as a socially meaningful category that can be systematically studied in political text.
-For this purpose, we draw on Thijssen's typology of solidarity \citep{thijssen2012mechanical}, which provides a structured and annotatable framework.
-It distinguishes four types of (anti-)solidarity -- group-based, compassionate, exchange-based, and empathic (see the annotation scheme in Figure~\ref{fig:annotation-scheme}) -- based on the interplay of structural conditions (e.g., group membership) and intersubjective recognition (e.g., emotional identification). \ak{Germany offers a particularly suitable context for such a study: solidarity is deeply rooted in its political vocabulary \citep{fiegle2003solidarite, Stjernø_2005, reisz2006solidaritat}, and its \ak{multi-party system} enables us to trace how meanings of (anti-)solidarity vary across parties and over time.}
+\ak{We focus on solidarity because it is a particularly demanding test case for operationalization and annotation, both for human annotators and for LLMs.
+Solidarity is an essentially contested concept: it is difficult to define, value-laden, ambiguous, multi-faceted, context-dependent, and open to change over time \citep{kozlowska2024solidarity}.
+This makes annotation demanding, as coders must map concrete and historically variable political statements onto abstract categories of (anti-)solidarity.} To address this challenge, we approach solidarity as a \ak{theoretically informed} category and apply solidarity typology of \citet{thijssen2012mechanical}, which offers a structured, annotatable framework.
+It distinguishes four types of (anti-)solidarity -- \emph{group-based}, \emph{compassionate}, \emph{exchange-based}, and \emph{empathic} (see the annotation scheme in \Cref{fig:annotation-scheme}) -- based on the interplay of structural conditions (e.g., group membership) and intersubjective recognition (e.g., emotional identification).
+Germany is a particularly suitable context for such a study since solidarity is deeply rooted in its political vocabulary \citep{fiegle2003solidarite, Stjernø_2005, reisz2006solidaritat}, and its multi-party system enables to trace how meanings of (anti-)solidarity vary across parties and over time.